ava12/llx/README.md

 specific (or any) non-terminals.
 The events are:

   - new non-terminal is pushed on the stack;
-  - non-terminal is popped off the stack; handler returns some value (can be anything) which will be passed to parent non-terminal;
+  - non-terminal is dropped from the stack; handler returns some value (can be anything) which will be passed to parent non-terminal;
   - new token is consumed;
-  - nested non-terminal is popped off the stack; handler receives the value returned by nested non-terminal handler.
+  - nested non-terminal is dropped from the stack; handler receives the value returned by nested non-terminal handler.